Malachite40/MediaBot/README.md

 # MediaBot with Python 2.7

-Automatically post to media sites.
+Automatically post to media sites with only Username and Password.
 Currently supported websites:
 1) Facebook
 2) Twiter